nikasimovich/invsnghtlfe/entries/rose.md

 She slams her bottom down into an armchair.
 “I came here to set everything aside.
 To give them another chance and who do they treat me like?
 Who am I to them?!”
 The cigarette I gave her is trickling out crumbs of tobacco in the end as she flicks her thumb to turn it on.

 Myself and the man turn to each other.
 He looks at me as if to ask if I know her.
-My head shake is soft.
+I shake my head.

 “This is the first time we’ve all seen each other in years since her ex—my best friend—killed himself.
 She’s mad because I wasn’t mad at him for doing it.
 Who am I to say no to what he wants?
 I think people should have the right!
 If someone feels so hopeless, that that’s the only choice, they should have the right to do it!
 She never lived like us!
 She doesn’t know what it takes for some people to be alive.”

 My cheeks are cold.
 The man pushes more smoke out of his mouth.
 The woman’s cheeks are hollow as the end of her smoke burns orange.
-Then her face swells with exhale.
+Then her face swells with an exhale.

 “I knew that man from when I was an idiot in the military, sexy guy—”